redmix-run/redmix/docs/versioned_docs/version-0.0.3/how-to/windows-development-setup.md

 Next, you should start the amazing [**Redwood Tutorial**](tutorial/chapter1/installation.md) to learn how to use the framework.

-Or run `yarn create redmix-app myApp` to get started with a new project.
+Or run `yarn create cedar-app myApp` to get started with a new project.

 ## Troubleshooting